How To Take Bad Smells Out Of Clothes Without Washing Them

 Don’t hang your clothes in the wardrobe though – you need a good flow of air all around the garment for it to be able to air out properly.
 Give it at least a day – some clothes may need a few days to fully air out.

-If you feel that the item needs a bit more than hanging up in your bedroom, then the very best way to remove odours is by airing them outdoors for a few hours.
+If you feel that the item needs a bit more than hanging up in your bedroom, then the very best way to remove odours is by airing it outdoors for a few hours.
 There’s nothing like some sunlight and a breeze to get bad smells out.
+This is because sunlight is amazing at killing the bacteria that are responsible for bad smells, and the wind helps naturally freshen your clothes.

 Just make sure that you turn dark-coloured clothes inside out when doing so, to help avoid any sun damage.